 - Strengthen and stretch your muscles – over time, muscle imbalances can develop due to long-term forward head posture.
 To prevent these imbalances, it helps to strengthen and stretch your chest, neck, and upper back muscles.
 Keeping these muscles in good shape helps support the weight of your head and minimize strain on your cervical spine.
 Effective movements may include:

 If you have a sedentary job, it is important to get up and walk around for a few minutes every 30 minutes.
 This will improve your circulation and allow you to relive pressure on your spine.

-The spine team at Raleigh Orthopaedic consists of board-certified, fellowship-trained spine surgeons, Dr. Mikles and Dr. Thibaudeau, who are trained to treat strains, sprains, fractures, and other spinal conditions or injuries.
+The spine team at Raleigh Orthopaedic consists of board-certified, fellowship-trained spine surgeons who are trained to treat strains, sprains, fractures, and other spinal conditions or injuries.
 The spine surgeons collaborate with non-operative physicians who are also spinal specialists (physiatrists) to treat most problems without surgery.
 For problems that might benefit from surgical treatment, the spine surgeons perform surgery using the most modern techniques and in a minimally-invasive fashion when possible.